-Property rehabilitation shall comply with the codes and ordinance of the City of Baltimore and the design guidelines in Appendix D. Cleaning of masonry façades by means of sandblasting shall not be permitted, except where sandblasting is determined by the Commissioner of the Department of Housing and Community Development to be the only feasible means of surface cleaning and where, in the Commissioner's opinion, it will not cause damage to historic building materials.
+All properties designated for rehabilitation will be upgraded in accordance with the codes and ordinances of the City of Baltimore.
+Cleaning of masonry façades by means of sandblasting shall be prohibited on all properties in Oliver, except where sandblasting is determined by the Commissioner of the Department of Housing and Community Development to be the only feasible means of surface cleaning and where in his opinion, it will not cause damage to historic building materials.
+Rehabilitation should optimize the preservation of existing historic buildings and the unique historic character of the East Baltimore Redevelopment Area.

-3. Relocation

-- a.
-The Department of Housing and Community Development assures that before individuals or families are displaced from their dwelling units due to the requirements of this Plan, standard housing within the displacees' financial means shall be provided.
-Residents living within the Project Area, if displaced through the requirements of this Plan, shall be given a priority by the Department of Housing and Community Development to any housing within the Project Area over which the Department has direct control. - b.
-The Department of Housing and Community Development assures that before firms or individual businesses are displaced from their present location of operation due to the requirements of this Plan, standard commercial structures within the displacees' financial means, in or near the Project Area shall be identified.
-Businesses displaced because of the requirements of this Plan shall be given favorable consideration, but not necessarily priority, by the Department of Housing and Community Development in the review of commercial and industrial redevelopment proposals. - 4.
-Review of Development - a.
-Department of Housing and Community Development Review - (1) Land to be Acquired and Disposed of
+- 3. Relocation - a.
+The Department of Housing and Community Development assures that before individuals or families are displaced from their dwelling units due to the requirements of this Plan, standard housing within the displacees' financial means shall be provided. - b.
+Residents located within the project area, as of the date of approval of this Plan, if displaced through the requirements of this Plan, shall be given a priority by the Department of Housing and Community Development under procedures developed by it in renting or purchasing such residential living space as will become available within the project.

+4. Review of Development

+a.
+Department of Housing and Community Development Review

+(1) Land to be Acquired and Disposed of

-The Department of Housing and Community Development specifically reserves the right to review and approve the Redeveloper's plans and specifications for development or rehabilitation with respect to their conformance with the provisions of the renewal plan and in order to achieve harmonious development of the Project Area.
-The Department also reserves the right to refuse to approve any such drawings, plans or specifications that are not suitable or desirable, in its opinion, for aesthetic or functional reasons; and in so passing upon such drawings, plans and specifications, it shall have the right to take into consideration, but shall not be limited to, the suitability of the site plan, architectural treatment, building plans, elevations, materials and color, construction details, access, parking, loading, landscaping, identification signs, exterior lighting, refuse collection details, streets, sidewalks and the harmony of the plans with the surroundings.
-(2) Land Not to be Acquired b.
-Community Review
+The Department of Housing and Community Development specifically reserves the right to review and approve the Developer's plans and specifications for development or rehabilitation with respect to their conformance with the provisions of the Renewal Plan and in order to achieve harmonious development of the project area.
+Such review and approval shall take into consideration, but shall not be limited to, the suitability of the site plan, architectural treatment, building plans, elevations, materials and color, construction details, access, parking, loading, landscaping, identification signs, exterior lighting, refuse collection details, streets, sidewalks and the harmony of the plans with the surroundings.

+(2) Land Not to be Acquired

-Under the provisions of Section B.2.b.(2) and (3), the Department of Housing and Community Development has the right to review all plans for new construction, exterior rehabilitation, change in use, or demolition on any property not to be acquired.
+Under the provisions of Sections B.2.b.(2) and B.2.b.(3), the Department of Housing and Community Development has the right to review all plans for new construction, exterior rehabilitation, or change in use, or demolition of any property not to be acquired.